Vibram FiveFingers KSO EVO Review Facts

 Protection shouldn't be an issue on most types of terrain with these shoes.
 Where runners may experience issues is when going on more rugged terrain like trails or uneven pavement.
 Most medium-sized rocks and roots will be felt through the outsole of the KSO EVO.
 Runners with sensitive feet should take particular precaution when taking these shoes off-road.
 By no means are these designed to be rugged trail running shoes.
 Barefoot runners who are looking for something with more protection would be wise to check out other shoes from Vibram such as the Bikila EVO WP

 Responsiveness is a category where the KSO EVO particularly shines.
-WIth such a minimal construction, the runner will be able to achieve maximum connection with the running surface.
+With such a minimal construction, the runner will be able to achieve maximum connection with the running surface.
 This makes them some of the most responsive barefoot shoes available today.
-Experienced barefoot runners will appreciate this responsiveness and use it to maximive their running cadence and turnover.
+Experienced barefoot runners will appreciate this responsiveness and use it to maximise their running cadence and turnover.
 Those who are new to barefoot running will be pleasantly surprised at just how easy it can be to get this connection with the road and feel your feet naturally splayed out as nature intended.
-The responsiveness found here is easily on par with any of the best lightweight shoes
+The responsiveness found here is easily on par with any of the best lightweight shoes on the market

 Support isn't something that the typical barefoot runner is concerned about.
 The KSO EVO, like most Vibram shoes, does not offer any fancy support or motion control features.
 The shoe is minimally constructed and it allows the runner to enjoy their natural stride with little support.
 Having said that, the innovative lace-up system found on this shoe will make the runner feel a little more supported than a shoe with no laces.
 The foot itself should have no issues moving around within the shoe due to the laces and the individual toe pockets.
 Heavier runners or those looking for more midfoot support should look into some other types of shoes with more support and stability